Chunnyluny/Chunnyluny/README.md

 - **[Create Alpha/Edge Actions workflows](https://github.com/Chunnyluny/CLV-RimSort/pull/7)** - make changes on my fork, but before doing pull requests make sure it is synced with RimSort/RimSort

 <h2 align="center">Currently learning to use</h2>
-<div align="center">👩‍🎨 I'm currently learning to use these programs to design textures for mods and logos />
+<div align="center">👩‍🎨 I'm currently learning to use these programs to design textures for mods and logos
 &emsp;
    <img alt="gimp" src="https://img.shields.io/badge/gimp-203759?style=for-the-badge&logo=gimp&logoColor=magenta"/>
 &emsp;
   <img alt="Krita" src="https://img.shields.io/badge/Krita-203759?style=for-the-badge&logo=krita&logoColor=magenta"/>
 </div>

-## 🙋‍♀️ About me
+<h2 align="center">🙋‍♀️ About me</h2>

 <p align="center">First, let me introduce myself: I’m a 27 years old female gamer and moved in with my boyfriend in July 2022.
 The 10th of July is my birthday.
 I like playing PC games and being creative; I like to paint, draw, create digital art, make clothes and sew things, which I enjoy doing.
 <p align="center">I enjoy company with people that share the same interests and hobbies.
 Not only that, but I started sewing and creative writing when I was 13 years old.
 Furthermore, I still enjoy these activities but gained more interests for writing code, making mods, and digital art.</p>